caionakai/ASAI/README.md

 There are two main folders: frontend and backend.

 ### For frontend files
 Inside the **frontend/src** folder we have two more folders named: **CRM** and **ERP**, inside them you find folders with the name of the modules that must be developed.
-Feel free to create, update and delete files/folders inside your group's folder, but don't change files that are outside your group's folder!
+Feel free to create, update and delete files/folders inside your group's folder, but don't change files that are outside your group's folder! (ofc, package json can be modified)

 ### For backend files